Emergency Room Billing Services in Ohio

 Every OH payer has specific rules for emergency room claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Emergency Room Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Emergency Room Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial emergency room claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial emergency room claims.
 We know their OH specific fee schedules, prior authorization requirements for emergency room procedures, and their appeal timelines when claims are denied.
 99281-99285 has facility-specific documentation guidelines different from outpatient E/M.

-Ohio Medicaid routes emergency room patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes emergency room patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own emergency room authorization and billing rules that we manage.

-CGS Administrators processes Medicare emergency room claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around critical care time to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare emergency room claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around critical care time to prevent medical necessity denials.

 Denial Prevention for Ohio Emergency Room